Password @ Your Library

 Need to find course reserves?

-Input course ID, course name or instructor’s name in the “Course Reserve” tab in LibrarySearch to check if your professors have put course materials in the Library.
+Input course ID, course name or instructor’s name in the “Course Reserves” tab in LibrarySearch to check if your professors have put course materials in the Library.
 Check the status and availability of items on reserve for that course, or click on the link under “View It” to access the full content for the electronic reserve item.

 Reserve materials are for short loan, ranging from 2 hours to 7 days.
 The overdue fine is on an hourly basis (HK$1.00 per hour).